cshlok/Hmsminiapp/ERROR_TRACKING.md

 - ✅ Converted ServiceDetailsScreen.tsx from React Native to Material-UI
 - ✅ Converted ServiceDetailsContainer.tsx from React Native to Material-UI and added type annotations
 - ✅ Converted AddEditServiceScreen.tsx from React Native to Material-UI and added type annotations
+- ✅ Converted ServiceForm component from React Native to Material-UI

 ## Remaining Errors